propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/Lambda/Lambda Overall.md

   - NO SERVERS (no admins for: OS, DB, network, etc - only developers);
   - Continious scaling (instantly, automatically);
   - Super super cheap.

+## WAYS OF DOING LAMBDA FUNCTIONS

+There're 3 ways:
+  - **Author from scratch**: create a function from very beginning by your own.
+  - **Blueprints**: preconfigured templates as a starting point for your Lambda function (some Lambda functions that are pre-configured).
+  - **Serverless Application Repository**: this is basically CloudFormation templates that build serverless applications automatically for you

 ## RUNTIMES AVAILABLE